relenga/CKDemoLLM/PRD.md

    - Normalize case and punctuation.
    - Create a new `composite` column combining multiple descriptive fields.
+   - Use actual DataFrame column names from BuyList and SellList datasets.
    - Example composite: `"saruman of many colors the lord of the rings m foil:false"`
+   - Pricing excluded from matching initially (placeholder for future enhancement)

 3. **Vectorization:**